roger-lem/NYC-election-districts/README.md

 # 2021 NYC election data

 Hello!
 This repository hosts a table of all the NYC Election Districts (read: precincts) and the electoral regions they fall under (EDtable.csv).
-I compiled and matched it based on tables obtained through multiple data requests from the [NYC Board of Elections](https://vote.nyc/).
+I compiled and joined it based on tables obtained through multiple data requests from the [NYC Board of Elections](https://vote.nyc/).

-According the BoE's Candidate Records Unit, it's current for 2021.
 ## Source
-My goal was to create a list of every ED in the city.
-I made my email requests to boe.nyc and received two excel documents and one email containing the tables I needed.
+I made email requests to the NYC BoE's Candidate Records Unit and received two excel documents and one text table containing the data I needed.
 See "Raw docs" folder for the originals.
 Note that all files are marked "TENTATIVE SUBJECT TO CHANGE".
+According the BoE, the source data is current for 2021.

 ## Table format
 | Election District  | County | Borough | Assembly District | City Council District | Tagged as unused |